anne717/ventilator-insight/README.md

 07a_log_model_without pipeline.ipynb: notebook containing the finalized model, together with explainable features.
 The model, processing pipeline and a subset of the training data are returned and used for the web application.

 #### Web app files
-The webapp files can be found in the `extumate webapp files` folder
+The webapp files and script can be found in the `extumate webapp files` folder

 #### Config file
 In extumate/extumate/config.py, are placed special paths and variables that are used across the project.
+The repository is connected to container-based cloud PasS provider, Heroku, to deploy the app over the web.

 ## Requirements
 - use Python 3.8